 Since the Mosin Nagant is an old rifle, it’s not the best weapon for adding accessories.
 Fortunately, upgrading to a newer stock can make it much easier for you to add things such as a scope, bipod, slings, lights or lasers, and so on.

-Now that we’ve covered what you need in a Mosin Nagant stock, here are our picks for our three favorite models:
+Now that we’ve covered what you need in a Mosin Nagant stock, here are our picks for the best Mosin Nagant stocks.

-Another great benefit for getting the ATI stock is the fact that it comes with a non-slip, one inch rubber but pad on the rear of the stock that is great for handling the kick of the powerful 7.62x54R round that the Mosin Nagant fires.
-Mosin Nagant rifles are known for delivering a fairly sharp kick, so getting a stock with a rubber butt pad on it such as this one can really make the rifle more enjoyable to shoot.
+Another great benefit this stock offers is that comes with a non-slip, one-inch rubber but pad on the rear of the stock.
+So, it’s great for handling the kick of the powerful 7.62x54R round that the Mosin Nagant fires.
+Mosin Nagant rifles are known for delivering a fairly sharp kick, so getting stock with a rubber butt pad on it such as this one can make the rifle more enjoyable to shoot.

 - Built out of glass strengthened polymer